Mnemonic Devices

 Clustering is grouping ideas or items together according to common characteristics.
 Clustering makes it easier to remember specific items on a list by grouping them with other related items.

-Your naturally organizes information into related groups.
+Your long-term memory naturally organizes information into related groups.
 Therefore, it makes sense that when you are trying to memorize information, you would put similar items into the same category so you can recall it easier.

 Instead of simply trying to remember an entire list of items in random order, you might cluster information into smaller groupings of related items.
 For example, you may cluster your grocery list by creating separate clusters for vegetables, fruits, dairy, frozen foods, and bakery items.